GabrielTechs/json-to-firestore/README.md

 # json-to-firestore
-A app to upload json files to firestore web projects
+A app to upload json to firestore web projects